 In the Sixth Form we provide a pre-University environment where the atmosphere is challenging and purposeful, strengthening each student’s ability to face the world with confidence and independence.

 Our Sixth Formers enjoy the benefits of their own self-contained centre which is intended as a stepping-stone to University.
-A unique feature is the shared studies: rooms where groups of two or three share their own personal space.

 In the Sixth Form, young men and women find that they have considerably more freedom than the rest of the school and are encouraged to develop the self-discipline and study habits so important to success in Higher Education.
 Whilst the most important part of the Sixth Form is, of course, its academic content, pupils are treated essentially as adults and share the responsibility for organising their own private study periods.